vxbinaca/archive-env-NG/README.md

 - `./all.sh` will execute all unlooped batch files, this file is it's self looped and will run over and over again.
 - At the end of `all.sh` is a series of commands to generally tidy up the machine, and sync progress to and from this repo.

 Be sure to peek inside of all to see which scripts are commented out, anything commented out is looped and designed to be run in a different virtual shell.
-TODO: Shift scripts on `looping/` to another server to decrease load and increase resiliance to potenttial blocking from Youtube.

 The main script (all.sh) will handle many tasks that might cause snags automatically: